Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 The Fix—Sauté Smaller Cuts

-If you want to cut "whole" pieces of meat, such as a chicken breast or a lamb chop, make sure that the meat is no more than ½" thick.
+If you want to cut "whole" pieces of meat, such as a chicken breast or a lamb chop, ensure the meat is no more than ½" thick.
 This holds true for beef as well.
-You can pound a piece of meat with a smooth meat mallet to ensure that it is thin enough to cook through without burning.
+You can pound a piece of meat with a smooth meat mallet to ensure it is thin enough to cook without burning.

 Cutting more significant cuts into ¾" chunks is an option, especially for stir-fry-type dishes.

 A mixture of carrots, onion, and celery is sautéed as the first step in many dishes.
 When sautéing vegetables, make sure you have chopped them in small pieces or diced them in no more than ¼" cubes.

 Especially when sautéing is the only cooking method you will use, cutting the food into small pieces decreases the distance that the heat from the pan has to travel to get to the center of the food.
 Keeping that distance as short as possible is the key to achieving a good sauté, ensuring that the center is done well before any issues with the outside get overdone.

 Mistake #10 Using the wrong cuts of meat